-This Forensic Sciences Program trains aspiring forensic scientists in a variety of disciplines applied to crime scene investigation and evidence analysis.
-Professionals trained in these disciplines are crucial to today’s comprehensive forensic investigations.
+A FEPAC accredited graduate program, the Biomedical Forensic Sciences (BMFS) Program trains aspiring forensic scientists in a variety of disciplines applicable to both crime scene investigation and evidence analysis, skills crucial to today’s comprehensive forensic investigations.

-The mission of the BMFS Program is to teach and model scientific rigor with high professional and academic standards as applied to the various disciplines of the forensic sciences in an effort to generate confident, competent and ethical future practitioners.
+The program’s mission is to teach and model scientific rigor with high professional and academic standards in the various disciplines of the forensic sciences generating confident, competent and ethical future practitioners.

 Unique Location and Networking Opportunities

 This program is one of the only forensic science programs in the country based at a major medical center, providing students and faculty access to extensive resources and facilities.
 It is one of only a few forensic sciences graduate programs in New England, providing a distinct opportunity for individuals to pursue graduate level education in forensic science in Boston: a city that is home to more than sixty universities and several of the world’s top-ranked medical centers.

 The campus contains state of the art lecture halls, seminar rooms, sophisticated computerized teaching labs and Boston’s largest biomedical research park.
 In addition, the campus is close in proximity to the Office of Chief Medical Examiner for Massachusetts and the Boston Police Department Crime Laboratory.

 Professionals trained in the basics of forensic science with a strong biomedical background provide crucial expertise to forensic investigations and recently the demand for these professionals has increased.
 The BMFS program curriculum provides a broad-based learning experience in multiple forensic science disciplines emphasizing topics such as: